 - Rally the Herd – celebrate successes and let the new behaviors of some transition to everyone else.
 Use social proof to your advantage.

-As in any continuous improvement, be sure to celebrate each success the team makes, and especially that first step.
+We hope you enjoyed this summary of Switch: How to Change Things When Change is Hard.
+As in any continuous improvement, be sure to celebrate each success the team makes, especially that first step.
 Elephants may be tough to get moving but once they are on the right path they can also be hard to stop!